 Acknowledgments.
 We thank Ravi Vakil for asking the third named author whether a statement like Theorem 1.5 could be true at the 2015 Arizona Winter School.
-We thank Nicolas Addington, Edgar Costa, and Yuri Tschinkel for valuable mathematical discussions, and Isabel Vogt for pointing out the reference [AIM].
+We thank Nicolas Addington, Martin Bright, Jean-Louis Colliot-Thélène, Edgar Costa, Ofer Gabber, Daniel Huybrechts, Evis Ieronymou, Daniel Loughran, and Yuri Tschinkel for valuable mathematical comments and discussions, and Isabel Vogt for pointing out the reference [AIM].
+We thank an anonymous referees for valuable comments and on earlier versions of this paper.